onflow/cadence/docs/language.md

   of the account, which cannot be directly accessed anywhere else.

-- The **execute phase** (declared using the `execute` keyword) is where interaction with external accounts and contracts should usually happen.
+- The **execute phase** (declared using the `execute` keyword) is where interaction with other accounts and contracts should usually happen.

   This usually involves interacting with contracts with public types